 The distribution of the direct jobs by place of residence is a useful measure of the geographic importance of the seaport to the local economy.
 Except for rail crew and rail headquarter employment, the direct jobs were identified by place of residence of those holding the direct jobs.
-The majority of the firms responding to the interviews provided Martin Associates with the zip code distribution of their workforce.
-Based on these zip codes, the direct jobs (excluding the rail crew and rail headquarters employment) were allocated to a county level of detail.
 Rail crew jobs and rail headquarters jobs are not included in the distribution of the jobs by place of residence, since rail crew jobs and headquarters jobs are, for the most part, held by non-residents of the Vancouver area.
 Also, the rail crew jobs were estimated from the average number of crew changes per rail linehaul required to move the rail cargo for each commodity group, and, as a result, it is not possible to trace the exact location of the residence of these crew jobs.

-Table 5 shows the distribution of the direct jobs by place of residence.
-Forty-six percent of those directly employed (excluding rail crew and rail headquarter employment) due to port activity, live in Vancouver, WA, while another 30% reside in Clark County.
+Table 4 shows the distribution of the direct jobs by place of residence.
+Fifty-five percent of those directly employed (excluding rail crew and rail headquarter employment) due to port activity, live in Vancouver, WA, while another twenty percent reside in Clark County.
 Twelve percent reside in Multnomah County.
-Overall, 79.7% of those directly employed reside in Washington State.
+Overall, eighty-one percent of those directly employed reside in Washington State.